dotnet/aspnetcore/specs/TransportProtocols.md

 ## WebSockets (Full Duplex)

 The WebSockets transport is unique in that it is full duplex, and a persistent connection that can be established in a single operation.
-As a result, the client is not required to use the `OPTIONS [endpoint-base]` request to establish a connection in advance.
+As a result, the client is not required to use the `POST [endpoint-base]/negotiate` request to establish a connection in advance.
 It also includes all the necessary metadata in it's own frame metadata.

 The WebSocket transport is activated by making a WebSocket connection to `[endpoint-base]`.
 The **optional** `connectionId` query string value is used to identify the connection to attach to.
 If there is no `connectionId` query string value, a new connection is established.
 If the parameter is specified but there is no connection with the specified ID value, a `404 Not Found` response is returned.
 Upon receiving this request, the connection is established and the server responds with a WebSocket upgrade (`101 Switching Protocols`) immediately ready for frames to be sent/received.
 The WebSocket OpCode field is used to indicate the type of the frame (Text or Binary).